Stag’s Leap Wine Cellars

 One Plus One Equals Three

-Stag’s Leap Wine Cellars makes separate S.L.V. and FAY wines, along with Cask 23, a blend from the two.
-Recent vintages of the three wines have received high praise from critics.
-The winery also makes several Winery Exclusives—available for purchase only online or at the tasting room—from its two renowned vineyards, and others from Napa Valley subappellations beyond the Stags Leap District.
+Stag’s Leap Wine Cellars produces separate S.L.V. and FAY wines, along with Cask 23, a blend from both vineyards.
+Recent vintages of these three wines have received high praise from critics.
+Several Winery Exclusives—bottlings available only online or at the tasting room—come from its two renowned vineyards and sites beyond the Stags Leap District.
+In 2023, the Italian group Marchesi Antinori, which held a 15% stake in Stag’s Leap Wine Cellars for a decade and a half, purchased the winery outright.

 Why go: historic operation; wines from fabled vineyards; small-lot Cabernets available only at winery.